 My favorite pastime is cutting the lawn and listening to fantasy football podcasts.
 You name a big show and I’ve chopped dandelion heads to their intros.
 With every pass of the mower, I was another step away from being that guy on the other side of the mic.

-For the past three years, I’ve co-hosted a podcast with Dwain McFarland whose incredible talents have taken him from obscurity to the heights of fantasy.
-He currently writes for Establish The Run, Evan Silva’s latest venture.
+For the past three years, I’ve co-hosted a podcast with Dwain McFarland, his incredible talents have taken him from obscurity to the heights of fantasy.
+He currently writes for Pro Football Focus and Establish The Run, Evan Silva’s latest venture.
 I owe a lot to Dwain.
 He’s stuck with me from our beginnings at Fighting Chance Fantasy to his meteoric rise to where he is today.
 His talents haven’t even begun to bubble up to the surface.
 I’m happy to be strapped to that rocket ship.
 Dwain deserves every single accolade and follower he gets.
 Hard work truly pays off.
 He’s living proof.

 So here I am, a guy nobody has ever heard of having cocktails with the biggest names in the industry.
 From Brad Evans to Joe Dolan, Mike Tagliere, to Jeff Ratcliffe I’m one of the boys.
 I belong.
 I guess.

 My draft was nothing special.
 I didn’t win the league or even make the playoffs.
-14 team league where my team was just kinda blah.
+It was a 14-team league where my team was just kinda blah.

 I came home ready to write about my experiences.
 Days passed.
 No article.
 I had ideas for other pre-draft articles including one about Damien Williams wrapped around the lyrics of Springsteen’s “Thunder Road.”
 Again, fingers never met keys.
 There just was never any time.

-I would host two podcasts a week last season.
+I hosted two podcasts a week last season.
 One with Dwain on Tuesday nights and then Wednesday’s I was hosting a DFS show with Nick Volinchak from the DFS Headquarters.
 I got paid for that show!
 Not many fantasy podcasters can say that these days.

 Between the shows, work, kids, wife, I never got to pen a single article last season.